WolffM/hadoku_site/docs/CHILD_APP_TEMPLATE.md

 Child apps are independent applications that:
 - Run as micro-frontends mounted in the parent app
-- Optionally provide backend API routers
+- Optionally publish backend packages to GitHub Packages (Universal Adapter Pattern)
-- Auto-deploy to parent on code changes
+- Auto-deploy frontend bundles to parent on code changes
+- Trigger parent updates when packages are published
 - Share authentication/user context from parent

 ---